Geometry-sensitive protrusion growth directs confined cell migration

 \emph{Migration on Directed Patterns.--} Cell migration can be biased due to unisotropic adhesiveness of the micro-environment~\cite{caballero_protrusion_2014, caballero_ratchetaxis_2015, lo_vecchio_collective_2020}.
-Experimentally, this is realized through directed, "ratchet-like" adhesive patterns (Fig.~\ref{fig:fig3}A), which induce biased migration, a phenomenon known as "ratchetaxis".
-The direction of this migration bias depends on the geometry of the micro-pattern.
-To demonstrate how to capture such asymmetry theoretically, we first consider a cell located on a triangular pattern with two symmetric, rectangular neighboring patterns that its protrusions can engage with (Fig.~\ref{fig:fig3}A, left).
-The triangular shape of the pattern allows the cell to form wider protrusions on the blunt end compared to the pointed end of the triangle.
-The key mechanism of geometry sensing in our model here follows from Eq.~\eqref{eq:contractile_force}: Wider protrusions have an increased effective spring constant and thus $k_c(x_\ell) > k_c(x_r)$.
-Since the boundaries of the pattern are not parallel to the direction of migration, we assume $S_\ell = S_r$.
-Hence, the asymmetry of $k_c$ leads to a higher pulling force on the nucleus in the direction of the wider side of the pattern ($-$-direction) and consequently we find a migration bias towards the $-$-direction (Fig.~\ref{fig:fig3}B).
+Experimentally, this is realized through ``ratchet-like" adhesive patterns (Fig.~\ref{fig:fig3}A), which induce biased migration of NIH3T3 cells known as ``ratchetaxis".
+The bias direction depends on micro-pattern geometry.
+To capture ratchetaxis in our model, we first consider cells on a triangular pattern with two symmetric, rectangular neighboring patterns that the protrusions can engage with (Fig.~\ref{fig:fig3}A, left).
+The triangular shape allows cells to form wider protrusions on the triangle's blunt end.
+The geometry sensing mechanism in our model follows from Eq.~\eqref{eq:contractile_force}: Wider protrusions lead to increased spring constants ($w_p$-dependence of $k_c$) and thus $k_c(x_\ell) > k_c(x_r)$~\footnotemark[\value{footnote}].
+Since pattern boundaries are not parallel to the migration direction, we assume $S_\ell = S_r$.
+Hence, the $k_c$ asymmetry leads to higher pulling forces on the nucleus towards the pattern's wider side ($-$-direction), resulting in a migration bias in the $-$-direction consistent with experiments~\cite{caballero_protrusion_2014} (Fig.~\ref{fig:fig3}B).

-For cells migrating on a periodic triangular pattern (Fig.~\ref{fig:fig3}A, center) however, a second mechanism becomes relevant: due to the tapering of the pattern, the protrusion in the $-$-direction overlaps with non-adhesive regions.
-This reduces the density of adhesion bonds $\rho_b$ and thus $k_\ell > k_r$, resulting in a migration bias in the $+$-direction in our simulations (Fig.~\ref{fig:fig3}B, Fig. S3~\footnotemark[\value{footnote}]).
-Bigger gaps between the patterns lead to a stronger asymmetry in the adhesion density below the two protrusions.
-This reinforces the imbalance between $k_\mathrm{l}$ and $k_\mathrm{r}$ increasing the migration bias (Fig.~\ref{fig:fig3}C and S3~\footnotemark[\value{footnote}]).
-Overall, the predicted migration biases on the different geometries agree well with experimental observations~\cite{caballero_protrusion_2014, lo_vecchio_collective_2020}.
+On periodic triangular patterns (Fig.~\ref{fig:fig3}A, center) a second mechanism becomes relevant.
+Due to the tapering of the pattern, protrusions in the $-$-direction overlap with non-adhesive regions.
+This reduces the adhesion bond density $\rho_b$ and thus $k_\ell > k_r$ ~\footnotemark[\value{footnote}], resulting in a $+$-bias in our model (Fig.~\ref{fig:fig3}B, Fig. S5~\footnotemark[\value{footnote}]).
+Bigger gaps between patterns lead to stronger asymmetry in the adhesion density below the two protrusions.
+This reinforces the imbalance between $k_\ell$ and $k_r$ (Fig. S6A~\footnotemark[\value{footnote}]).
+Together with an observed saturation of adhesive bonds on large adhesion areas, this leads to a non-linear increase of the migration bias that agrees well with experimental data~\cite{lo_vecchio_collective_2020} (Fig.~\ref{fig:fig3}C).